MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 ---
 title: How to create remote networks
-description: Learn how to create remote networks, such as branch office locations, for Global Secure Access (preview).
+description: Learn how to create remote networks, such as branch office locations, for Global Secure Access.
 author: kenwith
 ms.author: kenwith
 manager: amycolannino